jbannick/hellokata-java/src/log4j2/simplelogger/README.md

 - Include the timestamp in the output
 - Control the timestamp format
 - Include the message origin classname in the output
+- Output to stdout, stderr, or a file

 It does not enable the standard logger's:
 - Additional information the app can include in its logging output: thread, filename, line numbers, etc.